zhubert/malachite/README.md

 Because of the JSON step, you'll only see real performance gains on computationally difficult tasks.
 Ruby's JSON conversion is a large tax.

 Note: You can also request precompilation.
+This is helpful for production environments.
 In an initializer:

 ```ruby
 Malachite.precompile